M-o-a-T/moat/doc/spec_firmware.rst

 these values, the lowest bit shall be inverted.

 If a client is not in boot mode, message 0 must be answered.
-All others may be rejected.
+All others should be rejected.

-Reply messages are addressed to the server that sent the request.
-Bit 4 of the first byte is reserved (server>client) or an error (client>server).
+Replies are addressed to the server that sent the request.
+Bit 4 of the first byte is reserved (server>client) or indicates an error (client>server).

 Error messages echo the server's first byte except that bit 4 is set.
 The second byte contains a max-64-byte length-1.